Destination Report Comoros

 The island is fringed by sandy beaches that vary in colour from brilliant white to dark volcanic grey.
 There’s a small amount of agricultural land in the south, where there are banana, cassava, breadfruit, vanilla, ylang-ylang and coconut plantations.
 The central part of the island in the north features dramatic landscapes of black solidified lava.
 Most of the island's population live on the west coast, while the east coast remains quiet and traditional, with only a few tiny thatched-hut villages.

-An afternoon in Moroni
+An Afternoon in Moroni

-Moroni is a traditional Swahili town, consisting mainly of white buildings constructed in the Arabic style with high walls and flat roofs.
-In the town centre is a small Arab quarter, or Medina, with narrow streets and carved wooden doors.
 Many happy hours can be spent here, wandering, playing with the local children, and chatting with the old men, many dressed in the traditional kanzu (long white robe) and kofia (skull cap), who congregate outside the mosques for a game of dominoes or bao (an ancient African game played using a board carved with 32 holes).

 Moroni’s most impressive structure along the waterfront is the off-white, two-storey Old Friday mosque.
 This structure, with its rows of colonnades and tall, square minaret, dates back to 1427, though the minaret was added early in the 20th century.